Quantum teleportation: Formal presentation

-Given the above expression, evidently the result of Alice's (local) measurement is that the three-particle state would collapse to one of the following four states (with equal probability of obtaining each):
+The result of Alice's (local) measurement is a collection of two classical bits (00, 01, 10 or 11) related to one of the following four states (with equal probability of 1/4), after the three-particle state has collapsed into one of the states:

 Alice's two particles are now entangled to each other, in one of the four Bell states, and the entanglement originally shared between Alice's and Bob's particles is now broken.
 Bob's particle takes on one of the four superposition states shown above.
 Note how Bob's qubit is now in a state that resembles the state to be teleported.
 The four possible states for Bob's qubit are unitary images of the state to be teleported.

 The result of Alice's Bell measurement tells her which of the above four states the system is in.
 She can now send her result to Bob through a classical channel.
 Two classical bits can communicate which of the four results she obtained.
 After Bob receives the message from Alice, he will know which of the four states his particle is in.
 Using this information, he performs a unitary operation on his particle to transform it to the desired state $\alpha |0\rangle_B + \beta|1\rangle_B$: